dotnet/docs/docs/csharp/quick-starts/branches-and-loops-local.md

 > [!TIP]
 > As you explore C# (or any programming language), you'll
 > make mistakes when you write code.
 The compiler will
 > find and report the errors.
-Look closely the the error
+Look closely at the error
 > output and the code that generated the error.
 The compler
 > error can usually help you find the problem.